grafana/grafana/docs/sources/datasources/jaeger.md

 ## Configure the data source with provisioning

-You can set up the data source via configuration files with Grafana’s provisioning system.
+You can set up the data source via configuration files with Grafana's provisioning system.
 Refer to [provisioning docs page]({{< relref "../administration/provisioning/#datasources" >}}) for information on various settings and how it works.

 Here is an example with basic auth and trace-to-logs field.